feyiFX/alx-low_level_programming/README.md

-This is my first attempt of the C programming language
+This is my first task on Debugging